Team12ICS485/FinalProject/README.md

 As she stammered across the room, her eyes darted around the decor, gazing at the portraits and artistry tapered across the walls.

-3.Dominic: You look like a new face, what can I get for you tonight?
+Dominic: You look like a new face, what can I get for you tonight?

 Her eyes met the look of the Black Dahlia hung atop the sidewall, enticed by the actresses' complexion.
 That same longing in both of their gazes.
 She dragged the stool from underneath the bar counter and took a seat.

 Tiara: …Do you have a menu..?

-5. Q Dominic: Actually this is a mixology lounge.
+Q Dominic: Actually this is a mixology lounge.
 Better than your typical 5 bottle bar.
 Top shelf, bottom shelf, you name it, we probably got it.
 Be confident: Anything you ask for, I can make it easily.
 Be considerate: If you want anything made to order, just ask.
 Be cocky: Anything you can think of, I’ll make it taste better than anything you’ve tried before.